 The Best Micro-Investing Platforms

-Smart Wallet has hashed out exactly what you need to know before you decide among eight of the most popular micro-investing platforms below.
+Smart Wallet has hashed out exactly what you need to know before you decide.
+Eight of the most popular micro-investing platforms are below.

 Founded in 2012, Acorns helps users save money without even noticing it.
 The app links to users’ debit or credit cards, and whenever they make a purchase, it rounds up the amount and deposits the change in a portfolio of ETFs.
 The company says their investing strategy was built with the help of Nobel Laureate Harry Markowitz, and Acorns says it has invested more than $1 billion for its users.
 (Read the full review: Acorns Review: Invest Spare Change for a Big Change.)